RogerJFX/typernate/HOWTO.md

 @DbType has one value telling us the name of db type.
 E.g. @DbType("type_test") makes sure, our class represents the db type "type_test".

 @DbTypeField represents a member of the db type.
-There a two params:
+There a three params:

 1. index (mandatory): the index of member in the db type.
 2. quote (optional, default false): only for serialization.
 If true, the value will be wrapped in single quotes.
 If the field type is String.class, quote will automatically set to true.